-Dr. Rajiv Ranjan is a Reader (equivalent to non-distinguished full professor in the north american system) in Computing Science (Ranked #76 Times Higher Education Subject Ranking 2016/2017) at Newcastle University, United Kingdom.
-He is an internationally established scientist with 200+ scientific publications and expertise in cloud computing, big data, and Internet of Things.
-He has secured more than $10 Million AUD (£5 Million+ GBP) in form of competitive research grants from both public and private agencies.
-He is an innovator with strong and sustained academic and industrial impact and a globally recognised R&D leader with proven track record.
+Dr. Rajiv Ranjan is a Chair and Professor of Computing Science and Internet of Things at Newcastle University, United Kingdom.
+He is an internationally established scientist with over 240 scientific publications and expertise in cloud computing, big data, and the Internet of Things.
+He has secured more than $12 Million AUD (£6 Million+ GBP) in form of competitive research grants from both public and private agencies.
+He is an innovator with strong and sustained academic and industrial impact and a globally recognized R&D leader with the proven track record.
 He serves on the editorial boards of top quality international journals including IEEE Transactions on Computers, IEEE Transactions on Cloud Computing, IEEE Cloud Computing, and Future Generation Computer Systems.

-He leads the Blue Skies section (department) of IEEE Cloud Computing, where his principle role is to identify and write about most important, cutting edge research issues at the intersection of multiple, inter-dependent research disciplines within distributed systems research area including Internet of Things, Big Data Analytics, Cloud Computing, and Edge Computing.
+He leads the Blue Skies section (department) of IEEE Cloud Computing, where his principal role is to identify and write about most important, cutting-edge research issues at the intersection of multiple, inter-dependent research disciplines within distributed systems research area including Internet of Things, Big Data Analytics, Cloud Computing, and Edge Computing.

 He is an Australian Citizen (through naturalization), Overseas Citizen of India, and Tier 2 (General) UK migrant visa holder.
 He was born in a very small village (Hakimpur) located in the Vaishali District of the Bihar State Province of India.